eformat/quarkus-qute/README.md

 # quarkus-qute

 Demo of using Quarkus with server-side templates via its Qute extension (https://quarkus.io/guides/qute) an Unpoly (https://unpoly.com/) for client-side enhancements.
+Uses bootstrap (https://getbootstrap.com/docs/4.0)

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-## Database set-up
+## Database set-up)

 This project uses Postgres which can be started via Docker Compose: